pdllerenas/ConnectFour/report/main.typ

 2 machine instructions:
 - 1 bit shift,
 - 1 AND (&) operation.
-On the other hand, accessing an array requires pointer arithmatic and loading the memory.
+On the other hand, accessing an array requires pointer arithmetic and loading the memory.
 If not cached, the accessing becomes orders of magnitude slower.

 === Board representation
 In our hardware, all 64 bits are contiguous.
-However, we use a certain rearragement in order to make visualization easier.
+However, we use a certain rearrangement in order to make visualization easier.
 The following arrangement will be assumed henceforth.

 #figure(